-The student will work to expand and refine their Preliminary Dissertation Proposal into the Doctoral Dissertation Proposal.
-The Doctoral Dissertation Proposal should include a literature review that provides a compelling rationale for the research, a methods section that includes a detailed description as well as justification for the procedures to be utilized, as well as a list of references.
-The suggested length for the literature review is 6 to 10 pages.
-No page length is suggested for the methods section but it should be as long as necessary to provide an adequate rationale for as well as detailed description of the methodology.
+The student will work to expand and refine their Dissertation Pre-Proposal into the full Doctoral Dissertation Proposal.
+Clinical students intending on applying to internship must have successfully passed their Doctoral Dissertation Proposals (not just the Preliminary Proposal) by the last day of classes in the Spring Term (i.e., in May) in order to begin preparation for applying to internship in the fall.
+The Doctoral Dissertation Proposal should include a literature review that provides a compelling rationale for the research, a methods section that includes a detailed description as well as justification for the procedures and measures to be utilized, as well as a list of references.
 Any questionnaires or standardized scales to be utilized should appear as an Appendix to the Proposal.